jawah/urllib3.future/README.md

 ## Compatibility with downstream

 You should _always_ install the downstream project prior to this fork.
+It is compatible with any program that use urllib3 directly or indirectly.

 e.g. I want `requests` to be use this package.